 Ms. Barnes has extensive experience assisting aerospace, medical device, and other companies and the unique needs of these companies as they work with the government under government contracts.
 The intellectual property requirements and obligations change under many of the regulations defining government contract terms, and Ms. Barnes has extensive experience guiding and counseling clients through these complex regulations.
 She has participated on a number of government sponsored programs supporting recipients of the Small Business Innovative Research grants, and has lectured groups, and counseled clients on how to maintain and maximize intellectual property rights in view of these regulations.
 Ms. Barnes has counseled aerospace companies including light weight space inflatables, self-navigating aircraft, drones, and long range communication systems under the SBIR grants of the DoD, NASA, MDA, and JPL, and medical device companies including in field diagnostic and medical devices under the SBIR grants of the army, DoD, and NIH.

-Ms. Barnes currently advises a large international medical device company on its intellectual property strategy, including creating and maintaining a foreign and domestic patent portfolio; offensive and defensive opinions regarding infringement, freedom to operate, and patentability; as well as assessing the intellectual property assets of potential acquisitions.
+Ms. Barnes has advised large international companies to create and maintain a global intellectual property strategy, including creating and maintaining a foreign and domestic patent portfolio; offensive and defensive opinions regarding infringement, freedom to operate, and patentability; as well as assessing the intellectual property assets of potential acquisitions.
 She has prosecuted a large number of patents protecting stents, catheters, catheter placement systems, needle safety devices, ultrasound devices, urological slings, and other implants and delivery systems.
 She also advises a number of mid-sized and smaller medical device companies in their intellectual property portfolio strategy and implementation.

 She counsels large companies on a cost effective strategy to maintain protection on a large market share, while balancing the cost of a large portfolio.
 She counsels small businesses and start-ups on intellectual property strategy and portfolio planning to protect an emerging market share or to retain and maximize intellectual property rights in view of joint venture research and development, and government grants.